Poojavpatel/Tech-stack/SQL/README.md

 ---

+## SQL Language Components

+### TCL (Transaction Control Language)

+Transaction Control Language commands manages transactions within a database.
+It includes commands such as COMMIT, ROLLBACK, and SAVEPOINT to control the outcome of transactions by either making changes permanent (COMMIT), undoing changes (ROLLBACK), or establishing points within a transaction for potential rollbacks (SAVEPOINT).
+TCL commands ensure the consistency and integrity of data within a database during transactional processing.

-* TCL stands for Transaction Control Commands used for managing the changes made by DML commands like INSERT, DELETE, and UPDATE.
+TCL stands for Transaction Control Commands used for managing the changes made by DML commands like INSERT, DELETE, and UPDATE.
 The TCL commands are automatically committed in the database; that's why we cannot use them directly while creating tables or dropping them

-* DELETE -
--DML COMMAND
--Delete Rows from the table one by one
--We can use where clause with Delete to delete single row -Delete is slower than truncate
--ROLLBACK is possible with DELETE

-DROP-
--DDL COMMAND
--Delete the entire structure or schema
--We can't use where clause with drop
--Drop is slower than DELETE & TRUNCATE
--ROLLBACK IS NOT POSSIBLE WITH DROP

-TRUNCATE-
--DDL COMMAND
--Truncate deletes rows at a one goal
--We can't use where clause with Truncate
--Truncate faster than both DELETE & DROP
--Rollback is not possible with Truncate

-The TRUNCATE statement in SQL removes all data from the table and free the table's space.
-SQL's DELETE statement removes all data from the table but does not free the table's space.

-* RAW datatype can store unstructured data in a column RAW datatype stores variable-length binary data that can be queried and inserted but not manipulated.
-Its maximum length is 32767 bytes.

-* In which of the following cases a DML statement is not executed The DML statement is used to access and manipulate the data in an existing table.
-Therefore, it cannot be used in table deletion

-* The INSTR function searches the string for substring and returns the numeric value of the specified character's first occurrence.

-* The HAVING clause is Similar to WHERE clause but is used for groups rather than rows

-* The COMMIT statement is a transactional command used to end the current transaction and make all changes performed in the transaction permanent.

-The ROLLBACK statement is a transactional command used to back out or cancels the current transaction changes and restores changed data in its previous state.

-*  A CASE statement is one of the control flow function that allows us to write an if-else or if-then-else logic in a SQL query.
-This expression validates various conditions and shows the output when the first condition is true, and stops traversing.
-If any condition is not true, it executes the else block.
-It shows a null value if the else block is not found.

-* Routines, also known as subroutines, are the group of multiple commands that can be called whenever required.

-Triggers are a special type of stored procedure containing a set of SQL statements that will be fired automatically whenever any database event occurs.
-It always resides in the system catalog.
+* COMMIT Statement:
+Ends the current transaction and makes all changes performed in the transaction permanent.

+* ROLLBACK Statement:
+Backs out or cancels the current transaction changes and restores changed data to its previous state.

+* SAVEPOINT:
+Establishes a point within a transaction to which you can later roll back.

+### DML (Data Manipulation Language)

+* DML (Data Manipulation Language) commands are responsible for manipulating the data stored in the database.
+* Primarily used to interact with and manage the data stored in database tables.
+* They include operations such as SELECT, INSERT, UPDATE, and DELETE.
+* Transaction Control - Typically used within transactions that can be committed or rolled back.

+Note : A DML statement is not executed in the case of table deletion.
+DML statements are used to access and manipulate data in an existing table.

+### DDL (Data Definition Language)

+* DDL (Data Definition Language) commands are used to define, manage, and control the structure of the database.
+They involve operations that impact the schema and structure of the database.
+* Employed to define and manage the structure of the database, including tables, indexes, constraints, etc.
+* They include operations such as CREATE, ALTER, DROP
+* Transaction Control - Often implicitly commits the transaction and may not be rolled back in some database systems.

+### DELETE vs DROP vs TRUNCATE

+DELETE:
+- DML COMMAND
+- Deletes rows from the table one by one
+- Can use WHERE clause with DELETE to delete a single row
+- Slower than TRUNCATE
+- ROLLBACK is possible with DELETE

+DROP:
+- DDL COMMAND
+- Deletes the entire structure or schema (Irrevocably removes the entire table and its associated structure)
+- Cannot use WHERE clause with DROP
+- Slower than DELETE & TRUNCATE
+- ROLLBACK IS NOT POSSIBLE WITH DROP
+- Frees up storage space immediately, Usually used cautiously, as it leads to permanent data loss

+TRUNCATE:
+- DDL COMMAND
+- Deletes rows at one go
+- Cannot use WHERE clause with Truncate
+- Faster than both DELETE & DROP (because it doesn't log individual row deletions)
+- Transaction-specific and can be rolled back
+- Truncate statement removes all data from the table and frees the table's space
+- DELETE statement removes all data but does not free the table's space

+Summary
+- Use DELETE when you need to selectively remove specific rows from a table.
+- Use DROP when you want to permanently remove a table or other database object.
+- Use TRUNCATE when you want to remove all rows from a table without deleting the table itself, and speed is crucial, especially for large datasets.
+- Always exercise caution, especially with DROP, as it permanently removes data and structures, and the action cannot be undone.
+Always make sure to have backups before performing irreversible operations.

+---

 <!-- ## SQL queries dump